davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

-A long-duration reservoir of slab window material locally rising through a thick lid of relict mantle lithosphere may explain both mid-Miocene hypabyssal intrusives that are directly related to the slab window episode (e.g. the Morro Rock--Islay Hills complex [@Stanley2000] and the Cambria Felsite [@Ernst1974]) and later deeply sourced small-volume eruptions such as Crystal Knob.
+A long-duration reservoir of slab window material locally rising through a thick lid of relict mantle lithosphere may explain both mid-Miocene hypabyssal intrusives that are directly related to the slab window episode, such as the Morro Rock--Islay Hills complex [@Stanley2000] and Cambria Felsite [@Ernst1974], and later deeply-sourced, small-volume eruptions such as Crystal Knob.

 ## The Crystal Knob eruptive event {#sec:crystal_knob_eruption}

-The time lag between deep slab window opening and the ca. 1.7 Ma eruptive age of Crystal Knob presents a problem for the origin of the Crystal Knob lava.
+The time lag between deep slab window opening and the ca. 1.7 Ma eruptive age of Crystal Knob underscores the unknown genesis of the Crystal Knob lava.
-Our studies on the Crystal Knob xenoliths indicate an underlying lithosphere-asthenosphere boundary at a depth of 70-90 km, consistent with regional seismic studies placing it at ~70 km beneath the central California Coast Ranges [@Li2007].
-In contrast, 28-20 Ma old oceanic lithosphere of the adjacent Monterey plate [@Wilson2005], would have its lithosphere-asthenosphere boundary at ~35 km, based on thermal decay relations [@Doin1996].
+Our studies of the Crystal Knob xenoliths indicate an underlying lithosphere-asthenosphere boundary at a depth of 70-90 km, consistent with regional seismic studies placing it at ~70 km beneath the central California Coast Ranges [@Li2007].
+In contrast, 28-20 Ma oceanic lithosphere of the adjacent Monterey plate [@Wilson2005], would have its lithosphere-asthenosphere boundary at ~35 km, based on thermal decay relations [@Doin1996].
-The offshore Monterey plate is at the edge of the resolution of @Li2007, which yields an ~50 km depth for the lithosphere-asthenosphere boundary.
+The offshore Monterey plate is at the edge of the resolution of @Li2007, who calculate a ~50 km depth for the lithosphere-asthenosphere boundary.
 Proximal to the modern shoreline, the Monterey plate is thrust beneath ~12 km of sedimentary accretionary prism [@Trehu1991], bringing the theoretical thermal maturation depth